networkoptix/nx_open/readme.md

 (unless specified otherwise in the files) which can be found in the `license_mpl2.md` file in the `licenses/` directory in the root directory of the repository.

+### Contribution policy

+At this moment, Network Optix is not able to process any pull/merge requests to this repository.
+It is likely that a policy for contributions will be developed and offered in the future.

 ---------------------------------------------------------------------------------------------------
 ## Build environment